ucan-wg/ucan-ipld/README.md

 To canonicalize an IPLD UCAN to JWT, the JSON segments MUST be encoded per [`dag-json`](https://ipld.io/specs/codecs/dag-json/spec/), encoded as unpadded [base64url](https://datatracker.ietf.org/doc/html/rfc4648#section-5), and joined with `.`s.

-UCAN canonicalization is signalled by the the CID.
-If no cacnonicalization is used, the CID MUST use the [raw multicodec](https://github.com/multiformats/multicodec/blob/master/table.csv#L39).
+  * [ ] UCAN canonicalization is signalled by the the CID.
+If no canonicalization is used, the CID MUST use the [raw multicodec](https://github.com/multiformats/multicodec/blob/master/table.csv#L39).
 Canonicalized UCANs MAY use any other codec, including but not limited to `dag-json` and `dag-cbor`.

 ## 3.1 Non-IPLD Validator CID Handling

 Validators that have not implemented this specification MUST be provided JWT-encoded UCANs.
 These validators will be unable to validate the CID in the proofs field.
-This is not strictly a problem in a semi-trusted scenario, as UCAN only depends on the existance (not the specific CID) of a valid proof for the capabilities being claimed.
+This is not strictly a problem in a semi-trusted scenario, as UCAN only depends on the existence (not the specific CID) of a valid proof for the capabilities being claimed.
 The security risk is for a malicious peer to provide very long but ultimately invalid proof chains as a denial-of-service vector.
 This is the case for any validator that does not check the CID hash upon receipt.

 # 4 Acknowledgments